prasannavl/LiquidState/README.md

 Any commits into the `master` branch will be automatically built and deployed as `pre-release` nuget packages.

-- **Wiki and documentation:** Feel free to add new, modify out-dated or remove irrelevant information.

-- **Non-invasive contributions:** Direct pull requests for bug-fixes and any contributions that do not include conceptual changes, or introduce new features are welcome, and much appreciated :)
+- **Non-invasive contributions:** Feel free to add new, modify out-dated or remove irrelevant information to the wiki and documention any time.
+Direct pull requests for bug-fixes and any contributions that do not include conceptual changes, or introduce new features are welcome, and much appreciated :)

 - **Invasive contributions:** Any contribution that may introduce new API surface, features, or includes either conceptual or implementational changes are considered invasive.
 It is **highly recommended** that an issue is opened first (which will be labelled accordingly), so that design notes or at-least a quick review on the direction is discussed, before any large effort is made.
 There's nothing I hate more than good contributions that go unmerged.